-Implementing a pre-employment aptitude test program in your company can be one of the wisest investments you could ever make.
+Implementing a pre-employment aptitude test program in your company is a wise investment.
 There are many reasons for this, but one of the primary ones is to avoid making a very expensive decision: hiring someone without natural sales aptitude.

 The other half, is based on education and training.
 Therefore, it is crucial to know your salesperson's aptitude when considering the individual's placement and hiring.